Skip to Main Content

 Internships

-The Center for Global & Career Services assists students in integrating work experience in selected field settings with their academic programs through internships for academic credit.
+The Center for Career and Experiential Learning assists students in integrating work experience in selected field settings with their academic programs through internships for academic credit.
 Experiential learning allows students to apply classroom learning to the world beyond and provides opportunities for networking and personal development and a richer understanding of many of the subjects studied through coursework.
 Students learn by doing and retain more of what they learn by being actively involved in the learning process.
 Taking advantage of the extensive opportunities for internships in the Greater Boston area and beyond, students prepare themselves for the work world and are supervised in the field by Curry faculty members.
 Internships help students to apply classroom learning, gain work experience in a supervised setting, and explore career paths.
 Students may take up to 30 credit hours in internships.

 In general, 3 credits of internship may count toward the major.